bmachado/amm-rehost-workshopper/verifying-the-dev-environment.md

 oc describe route www
 ~~~

-Verify that you can access the monolith by clicking on the exposed OpenShift route at

-http://www-\[your-username\]-coolstore-dev.apps.\[EVENT-NAME\].openshiftworkshop.com to open up the sample application in a separate browser tab.
+Verify that you can access the monolith by clicking on the exposed OpenShift route at {{OPENSHIFT_COOLSTORE-DEV_URL}} to open up the sample application in a separate browser tab.
 Full link is listed in Requested Host attribute.

 You should also be able to see both the CoolStore monolith and its database running in separate pods: